maxijabase/MGEMod/README.md

 - Implement team-based ELO calculation and display
 - Show individual ELOs but with clear indication they're not used for 2v2 matchmaking
 - Redesign ELO system to be more intuitive for 2v2 gameplay

-### SQLite Format() Query Bug

-There's a mysterious Format() bug that occurs on 2v2 match end, caused by incorrect parameters being passed to the SQLite query formatting function.
-This bug is difficult to reproduce and solve.

-**Investigation needed:**
-- Trace the exact parameters being passed to Format() function
-- Check for type mismatches or null values in query parameters
-- Review SQLite query construction logic for 2v2 match end
-- Add better error handling and parameter validation

 ### Make all timers configurable